 Japanese officials, already putting a polite face on President Clinton’s abrupt cancellation of his state visit because of budget woes, were initially silent, then incredulous.

-Hashimoto said Mondale met Kono and explained that what the admiral said ``doesn’t reflect the Clinton administration’s position.
+Chief Foreign Ministry spokesman Hiroshi Hashimoto said in Osaka that Mondale met Kono and emphasized that what the admiral said ``doesn’t reflect the Clinton administration’s position.

 ``I hope the Okinawans will understand that,″ Hashimoto said.

 Although Macke also said the rape was ``terrible″ and ``never should have happened,″ activists said his comment about buying sex for the price of a rental car trivialized the brutality of the attack and showed disrespect and insensitivity.

 Okinawan officials questioned whether the comments reflected a larger pattern.